sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

   $ kubectl apply -k new/quick-start/ingress-nginx-controller/cloud
   ```

-Once the controller has been set up successfully, you can check the external address by running the following command and look for the `LoadBalancer` entry:
+Check the external address by running the following command and look for the `LoadBalancer` entry:

 ```bash
 kubectl -n ingress-nginx get svc
 ```

-If you are having trouble accessing Sourcegraph, ensure ingress-nginx IP is accessible above.
-Otherwise see [Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/).
-The namespace of the ingress-controller is `ingress-nginx`.
+Verify that the ingress-nginx IP is accessible.
+If you are having trouble accessing Sourcegraph, see[Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/) for further assistance.
+The namespace of the ingress-controller is ingress-nginx.

-Once you have [installed Sourcegraph](./index.md#installation), run the following command to confirm an IP address has been assigned to your ingress resource before trying to access Sourcegraph in your browser using the IP address or configured URL.
+Once you have completed the installation process for Sourcegraph, run the following command to check if an IP address has been assigned to your ingress resource.
+This IP address or the configured URL can then be used to access Sourcegraph in your browser.

 ```sh
 kubectl get ingress sourcegraph-frontend